 Take off a link every time you spend 20 minutes moving.
 Aim to break off three links a day.
-It should take you one week to break the whole chain.
+It should take you 1 week to break the whole chain.
 You'll be surprised at how great you feel when all the links are gone!

 Map your progress.
-Pretend every hour of activity equals 100 miles.
+Pretend every minute that you move equals 10 miles.
 Then keep track of your progress on a globe or map.
 How far can you get in a week?
 A month?
 Can you make it across your state?
 How long will it take you to get to Washington, D.C.?
 Circle the world?

-Have a contest to see who covers the most ground daily, weekly, and monthly.
+Have a contest to see who covers the most ground in a day, a week, or a month.
 Or compete with yourself: You hit 5,000 steps today?
 That's great.
 Can you add an extra 500 steps tomorrow?
-Not hitting your mark today?
+Not close to your mark today?
 That's all the more reason to get off your butt when commercials come on and jog in place, do some jumping jacks, and add more steps to your daily total.

 Ready to get moving?
-Get Off Your Butt
+Get Off Your Butt .

 Here are some ways to get started.
-Try This: Stretching Exercises
+Try This: Stretching Exercises .